spencerlievens/prova/docs/json_rpc_api.md

 <a name="CLIUtil" />
 ### 4. Command-line Utility

-Prova comes with a separate utility named `btcctl` which can be used to issue these RPC commands via HTTP POST requests to Prova after configuring it with the information in the [Authentication](#Authentication) section above.
+Prova comes with a separate utility named `provactl` which can be used to issue these RPC commands via HTTP POST requests to Prova after configuring it with the information in the [Authentication](#Authentication) section above.
 It can also be used to communicate with any server/daemon/service which provides a JSON-RPC